aimlapi/ambassador-program/README.md

   * 2nd Place: $300
   * 3rd Place: $150
 * Exclusive "Hackathon Hero" badge on our platform and Community Showcases

+This category applies to first-time program participants and is paid out according to internal criteria, evaluating the significance of the hack and the project itself.

 ## 3. Community Mentors